 - Install Matomo (or update).
 This should take around 5 minutes

-- To execute the script you need access to the server via SSH or some way of executing scripts on your server
+- To execute the script you need access to a server via SSH or some way of executing scripts on your server

 - Python 2.6 required.
-Note: the script that loads and parses the log files is written in Python, but Matomo itself behind the API is written in PHP5
+Note: the script that loads and parses the log files is written in Python, but Matomo itself behind the API is written in PHP

 - You will also need one or more log files to parse and analyze with Matomo (inside each log file the log lines must be ordered by date)

 - Note: we recommend that you use the extended log format which includes user agent, referrer URL, an full URLs (including hostnames) in the logs.
 If these fields are missing from the logs, analytics data in Matomo will be less accurate.